 Home Office Procedure after Successful Spouse Visa UK Appeal

-If the tribunal allowed the appeal, then this means that the appeal is successful and has overturned the UK spouse visa refusal decision.
-However, the Home Office’s Allowed Appeal Review Team still has an opportunity to consider the grounds challenging the decision.
+In the event that the tribunal allows the appeal, it means that the appeal has been successful in overturning the UK spouse visa refusal decision.
+Nonetheless, the Home Office’s Allowed Appeal Review Team still has the opportunity to consider challenging the decision on specific grounds.

-If the Home Office’s does not challenge, then needs to implement the court’s decision.
-There is no specific timeframe for implementing the decision.
-Home Office usually takes 8 weeks (40 working days) to process spouse visa after an appeal is allowed against refusal decision.
+If the Home Office decides not to challenge the decision, they must implement the tribunal’s ruling.
+There is no specific timeframe for this process, but the Home Office generally takes around 8 weeks (40 working days) to process a spouse visa after an appeal has been allowed against a refusal decision.

-Please note, once an appeal is allowed then an appellant usually receives a call letter from British Embassy/ECO within 4-8 weeks.
-This letter instructs the applicant to submit the passport at the visa application centre (VAC), where the applicant had submitted the original application.
-There is a further waiting time of usually 2-4 weeks before the appellant finally gets the UK spouse visa after a successful appeal.
+It is worth noting that once an appeal is allowed, the appellant typically receives a call letter from the British Embassy or Entry Clearance Officer within 4-8 weeks.
+This letter instructs the applicant to submit their passport at the visa application center (VAC) where they initially submitted their original application.
+There is an additional waiting period of approximately 2-4 weeks before the appellant finally receives their UK spouse visa after a successful appeal.

 What to do after Unsuccessful Spouse Visa Appeal?

 If the tribunal decides to uphold the refusal decision, the appellant can lodge an appeal with the Upper Tribunal.
 However, this course of action should only be taken if the appellant is confident that the First-tier Tribunal has made an error of law in its judgment.
 It is important to know that more than 35-40% of spouse visa appeals are typically successful in the Upper Tribunal.